mifi/hls-vod/README.md

 HTTP Live Streaming with on-the-fly encoding of any video file for Apple TV, iPhone, iPad, iPod, Mac Safari and other devices that support HTTP Live Streaming.

 hls-vod lets you stream your whole video collection on-demand, regardless of format, to your iOS devices, playable from Safari, working with AirPlay as well.
+It does this by invoking ffmpeg/VLC on the fly through the command line.

 Requirements
 ============
 - Tested on Linux and Mac, but it might work on Windows too.
 - node.js (Tested on >0.8.14)
-- VLC (tested with 2.0.4) OR ffmpeg (needs >v1)
+- VLC (tested with 2.0.4) OR ffmpeg (needs >v1, must be built with libx264 and libmp3lame)

 VLC / ffmpeg ?
 ==============
-VLC is not recommended.
+ffmpeg gives the best performance and best format/codec support, in my experience.
 Thumbs and audio does not work with VLC.
-VLC does not transcode perfectly, causing glitches in the video stream.
-FFMPEG requires one of the latest versions, so you might need to build it.
-FFMPEG must be built with libx264 and libmp3lame

 Installation
 ============